Persian column: Modern revival

-From the 19th-century the full Persepolitan form of the column was revived, initially by Parsees in India and eclectic architects in Europe, and only later used in public buildings in Iran under the Pahlavi dynasty (from 1925), though the former royal palace in the Afif-Abad Garden, of 1863, tentatively uses some elements of the capitals.
+From the 19th century the full Persepolitan form of the column was revived, initially by Parsees in India and eclectic architects in Europe, and only later used in public buildings in Iran during the Pahlavi era (from 1925), though the former Qajar era royal palace in Afif-Abad Garden, of 1863, tentatively uses some elements of the capitals.

-Reza Shah, the first Pahlavi Shah of Iran, promoted interest in the Achaemenids in various ways to foster Iranian nationalism and support the legitimacy of his regime.
+Reza Shah, the first Pahlavi Shah, promoted interest in the Achaemenids in various ways to foster Iranian nationalism and support the legitimacy of his regime.
 Significant buildings in Tehran were supervised as to the authenticity of their style by European archaeologists, especially André Godard, Maxime Siroux (both also architects), and Ernst Herzfeld, who had been brought to Iran to dig, curate, and train students.
 These include the police headquarters and the Bank Melli Iran headquarters.

 Though the Islamic Republic of Iran prefers buildings that refer to Islamic architecture, miniature Persian columns support the Scholars Pavilion donated to the United Nations Office at Vienna in 2009.